Thomas Brown (philosopher): Reception

-Brown's philosophy occupies an intermediate place between the earlier Scottish school and the later associational psychology, to which he really belonged.
 Later criticism of Brown's philosophy lessened its popularity, a severe attack being made by Sir William Hamilton, 9th Baronet in his Discussions and Lectures on Metaphysics.
 A high estimate of his merits was shown in John Stuart Mill's Examination of Hamilton.
-Also, in David Welsh's Account of the Life and Writings (1825) and James McCosh's Scottish Philosophy.
+Also, in David Welsh's Account of the Life and Writings (1825) and James McCosh's Scottish Philosophy (1874).
 Friedrich Eduard Beneke, who found in him anticipations of some of his own doctrines.

 The philosopher Schopenhauer wrote of him in 1844: